ivanp81/election-results/README.md

 The user interface make use of STOMP to connect to a configured WebSocket endpoint and subscribes to the pubsub topic where the live scores are pushed.

-Once new live scores reach the topic these will be shown on the application main page
+Once new live scores reach the topic these will be shown on the application main page.

 ## Election Score Board
 The Election Score Board carry on the top scores for the ongoing election.